Exawind/amr-wind/docs/sphinx/user/inputs_SyntheticTurbulence.rst

      **type:** Real list, required

-     The reference value of the velocity vector.
+     The reference value of the velocity vector used to propagate the plane.

   .. input_param:: SynthTurb.zoffset